KevKeyingLi/KevKeyingLi.github.io/drafts/2019-12-30 Time Management Fundamental.md

 reduce number of physical gathering points.

-**Processed** means: you know what to do with it, you know when to do it, and you know where it belongs **Unprocessed**: any one of the three things above is missing, what, when, where, it's unprossessed, and we need to gather it.
+**Processed** means: you know what to do with it, you know when to do it, and you know where it belongs **Unprocessed** any one of the three things above is missing, what, when, where, it's unprossessed, and we need to gather it.

 **Everything has a home, and no visitors allowed.**

 If something is in its correct home, it's where it belongs, it's processed and don't need gathering.

-Set up a temporary box: One week box.
+Set up a temporary box: **One week box**.
 For each item, if you'll need to use this or take care of this during the next week, put it into the one week box.
 This box is where you'll start processing.

 Other things go to other boxes.